opentargets/genetics-pipe/README.md

 ## Build a spark cluster on Google Cloud

 To run the jar using Google's dataproc consult the script in `./scripts/run_cluster.sh` which will start a cluster and submit a separate job for each step.
+The steps need to be executed in the correct order, so don't run asynchronously or change the specified order of the steps.

 ## Configuration